Urban gardens and green shops

 Urban gardening, the use and development of inner-city areas for gardening purposes, has already made inroads into many large cities.
 Vienna also offers the opportunity to design public gardens together.
 The City Farm, which has cultivated a 4,000 square-meter area in the Augarten since September 2018, really gets you in the mood for gardening.
 The former arboretum quarters are being brought back to life, hosting Vienna’s largest tomato collection in the summer and presenting the city’s only show garden with fresh vegetables in the winter — just a stone’s throw away from the Augarten Porcelain Manufactory.

 Increasing numbers of shops with a "green" offering can also be found.
 "Zweigstelle" is the name of the somewhat different kind of florist.
 Here, in addition to stylish floral arrangements and modern decorations for home and garden, you can also buy original souvenir.
-Situated directly on Vienna's Ringstraße, "Wohnkraft" offers garden furniture as well as sophisticated pots, vases, jugs, candles and more - preferentially from natural materials.
+Right on Vienna's Ringstrasse boulevard, below the old stock exchange, Lederleitner entices you into a green paradise.
+The repertoire ranges from unusual flowers, lush plants, pots, vases, pitchers and candles, to everything necessary for the garden: watering cans, garden gloves and, of course, furniture.

 City Farm AugartenObere Augartenstraße 1C, 1020 Wien